awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-securityhub-automationrule-automationrulesfindingfieldsupdate.md

 # AWS::SecurityHub::AutomationRule AutomationRulesFindingFieldsUpdate<a name="aws-properties-securityhub-automationrule-automationrulesfindingfieldsupdate"></a>

- Identifies the finding fields that the automation rule action will update when a finding matches the defined criteria\.
+ Identifies the finding fields that the automation rule action updates when a finding matches the defined criteria\.

 ## Syntax<a name="aws-properties-securityhub-automationrule-automationrulesfindingfieldsupdate-syntax"></a>